wp-plugins/wp-sms/readme.txt

 * Support shortcode
 * Support suggestion post by SMS.
 * Send activation from subscribe.
-* Notification of a new wordPress version by SMS (New)
+* Notification of a new wordPress version by SMS (New).
+* Notification SMS when messages received from Contact Form 7 plugin.

 Language Support: